-Remembering Mikhail Krasovitskij: Vasilij Sukhomlinskij: The Ukrainian Teacher, part 1.
+Remembering Mikhail Krasovitsky: Vasilii Sukhomlinsky: The Ukrainian Teacher, Part 1.

 November 3, 2013 Leave a comment

-Mikhail Krasovitskij was the former Director of the Institute for Advanced Teacher Training in the Ukraine.
+Mikhail Krasovitsky was the former Director of the Institute for Advanced Teacher Training in the Ukraine.
 He was also a member of the Advisory Board of Medford Education International, and a participant in the Educational Reform Symposium.
-A man of considerable learning, and a vibrant personality, he was a supporter of Ukrainian educator, Anton Makarenko, who worked with troubled children that were displaced by the Russian Civil War of 1917, and World War I. Makarenko’s Pedagogical Poem(with a nod to Dante), delineates his struggles with local authorities and his would-be delinquents, and how his adolescents become responsible human beings.
-He does not shy away from depicting life as he sees it, not refraining from coarse terms, corporal punishment, class warfare, and the like.
+A man of considerable learning, and a vibrant personality, he was a supporter of Ukrainian educator, Anton Makarenko, who worked with troubled teenagers that were displaced by the Russian Civil War of 1917 and World War I. Makarenko’s Pedagogical Poem(with a nod to Dante), delineates his struggles with local authorities and his would-be delinquents and how his adolescents become responsible human beings.
+He does not shy away from depicting life as he sees it, not refraining from coarse terms, corporal punishment, class warfare and the like.
 The book makes for compelling if disturbing reading today.
-But Mikhail was also intrigued by the personality and teaching approach of Vasilij Sukhomlinskij, perhaps the greatest poet of all the famous educators.
-Sukhomlinskij recognizes the enormous impact nature has on a child’s developing mind.
+But Mikhail was also intrigued by the personality and teaching approach of Vasilii Sukhomlinsky, perhaps the greatest poet of all the famous educators.
+Sukhomlinsky recognizes the enormous impact nature has on a child’s developing mind.
 In the following article, Mikhail gives a moving and informative tribute to this outstanding teacher.
 Parenthetical comments are mine.

 He died in 1970 at the peak of his creative powers.(He died from shrapnel he received while fighting in the war.
 The doctors were amazed he had lived as long as he had, so great was the internal damage surrounding his heart.)
 He was a teacher and school director(principal) in the village of Pavlysh located in the Ukrainian steppes.

 The area of the Pavlysh school is located in a unique site.
-Here Vasilij Sukhomlinskij created “a school under the blue sky, which became the most important factor in the educational development of his students.
+Here Vasili Sukhomlinsky created “a school under the blue sky, which became the most important factor in the educational development of his students.

 The pride of the school was its garden: pear and apple trees looked in the “green classes” from all sides.
 In one of the corners of the schoolyard the children planted grape vines; in other places there were green glades, flower beds with roses, chrysanthemums, tulips.
 There was also a little corner for dreams(a gully behind the school), an island of wonder where under the green tree tops children made up and told fairy tales.
 There were even little groves of trees in the schoolyard.
 The parents had built the children a greenhouse, so that the school cafeteria would always serve vegetables.
 All this was a marvelous aid in helping the children study, dream, create fairy tales, listen to the music of nature.